Author Guidelines

 - Book reviews; current exhibitions overviews (max.
 3.000 words)

-Other types of submissions may be considered at the discretion of the Editor in Chief and the Editorial Board.
+Other proposals may be considered at the discretion of the Editors-in-Chief and the Editorial Board.
 Please contact us at rha@fcsh.unl.pt if you have any questions regarding the format or type of your prospective submission.

-- a 150-word abstract of your article (in English; or in Portuguese and English for submissions in Portuguese), and 5-10 keywords (commencing with your own name) for online searches.
+All proposals must include: the author’s name, institutional affiliation, email, and a biographical note (up to 80 words); a 150-word abstract of the article (in English, or in Portuguese and English for submissions in Portuguese); and 5 to 10 keywords (commencing with the author’s name) for online searches.

 TEXT SUBMISSIONS

-- Italics are used for titles of artworks, whole publications and films.
-Single quotes are used for exhibition titles, chapters or essays within a publication.
+- Italics are used for titles of artworks, entire publications, and films.
+Single quotes are used for exhibition titles, chapters, or essays within a publication.

 - Please do not follow abbreviations by full stops, so eg, ibid, op cit, etc